 Find out more on their previous project: ‘Copper delivery as a potential treatment for MS‘

-Your donations fund research into MS. Thank You
+Your donations fund research into MS. Thank You.

-“Thank you for your donations to MS research and all the time you’ve spent raising money for research into MS. If you can keep up your amazing efforts, we will try to do the same in the lab.
+“Thank you for your donations to MS Research Australia and all the time you’ve spent raising money for research into MS. If you can keep up your amazing efforts, we will try to do the same in the lab.
 As at May 2020, we’re working on a new drug called ‘Copper ATSM’ which we think has potential to be a new treatment for people living with progressive MS. We’re really excited about what’s coming out of the lab at the moment and we’re so appreciative of your efforts.
-Thank you for funding MS Research.” – Associate Professor Peter Crouch
+Thank you for funding MS research.” – Associate Professor Peter Crouch

 What is the Research Report video series?